LIST-Geoinformatika/foss4g_2023/README.md

     };
 ```

-The sketchGeomChangeHandler function is called when there is a change in the sketch geometry.
+The `sketchGeomChangeHandler` function is called when there is a change in the sketch geometry.
 It retrieves the updated geometry, formats its length using the `formatLength` function, updates the measure tooltip with the formatted output, and positions the measure tooltip overlay at the last coordinate of the geometry.

 The `formatLength` helper function takes a line geometry as input and calculates its length.
 If the length is greater than 100 meters, it returns the length in kilometers rounded to two decimal places with the "km" unit.
 Otherwise, it returns the length in meters rounded to two decimal places with the "m" unit.
-You can copy/paste it from here, but let's keep it undefined for now since we are going to define it later in a child component (or even better in a separate file allthogether).
+You can copy/paste it from here, but let's keep it undefined for now since we are going to define it later in a child component (or even better in a separate file althogether).

 ```
 import { getLength } from "ol/sphere";